-Number of Partnership Shares purchased at 31 March 2022 Shares purchased Dividend Shares acquired Total Shares at 31 March 2022 Matching Shares awarded during the year Dividend Shares acquired during the year Dates of release of Matching Shares Total Shares at 31 March 2023 Chrissie Herbert 17,292 34,584 1,371 53,247 4,583 9,166 1,056 Dec 21 - June 26 68,052
+Number of Partnership Shares purchased at 31 March 2022 Number of Matching Shares purchased at 31 March 2022 Dividend Shares1 acquired at 31 March 2022 Total Shares at 31 March 2022 Number of Partnership Shares purchased during the year Matching Shares awarded during the year Dividend Shares acquired during the year Dates of release of Matching Shares Total Shares at 31 March 2023 Chrissie Herbert 17,292 34,584 1,371 53,247 4,583 9,166 1,056 Dec 21 - June 26 68,052

-1. Dividend Shares are Ordinary Shares of the Company purchased with the value of dividends paid in respect of all other shares held in the plan.

-2. Partnership Shares are Ordinary Shares of the Company purchased, every six months by the Company with the monthly contributions made by the employee, during the period (at prices from £0.38 to £0.41).

-3. Matching Shares are Ordinary Shares of the Company awarded conditionally in line with the purchase of the Matching Shares every six months, during the period.

-4. The dates used are based on the earliest allocation of the Matching Shares.
-Matching Shares will be released as each six-month Partnership Agreement matures, 3.5 years after commencing
+- 1. Dividend Shares are Ordinary Shares of the Company purchased with the value of dividends paid in respect of all other shares held in the plan. - 2.
+Partnership Shares are Ordinary Shares of the Company purchased, every six months by the Company with the monthly contributions made by the employee, during the period (at prices from £0.38 to £0.41). - 3.
+Matching Shares are Ordinary Shares of the Company awarded conditionally in line with the purchase of the Matching Shares every six months, during the period. - 4.
+The dates used are based on the earliest allocation of the Matching Shares.
+Matching Shares will be released as each six-month Partnership Agreement matures, 3.5 years after commencing.